Ransom(ware) Notes: Insight into a Growing Cybersecurity Threat

 The most dangerous aspect of WannaCry and Petya versions of ransomware was the method used to spread the ransomware throughout multiple networks.
 The exploit leveraged was Eternal Blue, which uses the SMB protocol.
 Microsoft had issued a patch for this exploit at the time WannaCry was released.
 Many companies had been unable to patch, or didn’t take patching this vulnerability seriously at the time it was released.

 Security Operations Center

-Our Security Operations Center analysts administer and maintain security measures focused on application, web and infrastructure security for our clients.
+Our managed security analysts administer and maintain security measures focused on application, web and infrastructure security for our clients.
 The analysts provide security analytics and assistance with security support requests.
 For more information on our Managed Security Services, please contact us at 865-244-3500, via email at firstname.lastname@example.org or by filling out a consultation request.

 Lee Tibbals is the senior analyst in the managed security operation center at Sword & Shield Enterprise Security.
 His primary roles in the security operation center are to help clients monitor their internal network for malware, exploits, and vulnerabilities, as well as provide insight and guidance into best practices for network configuration and remediation.
 He is also the lead threat intelligence analyst and often consults with clients for analysis on links, email, and files the client finds to be suspicious.

 Lee has four years of experience in the security field with three concentrated in monitoring client networks.